hakimel/reveal.js/typeclasses.md

 ## Why type classes?
-- Enables us to add new behavior to an existing data type
+- Enables adding new behavior to an existing data type
   - Without altering the source code
 - Single responsibility
 - Type class pattern enables us to add new behaviors *without* having access to the source of those types.
 - Ad-hoc polymorphism
-- We get the errors on compile time
+- Errors on compile time

 ---